Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Dynamics of the kicked oscillator

 As the value of $F$ is decreased, the amplitude of the period-1 limit cycle decreases until $F\approx 12.88$, at which we observe two period-1 solution branches emerge and continue until $F\approx 12.68$.
 This does \textit{not} indicate doubling but, rather, a symmetry-breaking bifurcation in which two, distinct asymmetric period-1 orbits are created.
 In \cref{fig:pp_b}, we plot both of these orbits from both branches, corresponding to $F\approx 12.75$: unlike in \cref{fig:pp_a}, these individual solutions do not possesses reflectional symmetry across the plane's axes; however, taken together, they recover the full system symmetry.

 Below $F\approx 12.68$, we observe period-doubling bifurcation sequences in both branches.
 In \cref{fig:pp_c}, we show a period-2 orbit appearing after the first period doubling in the lower (red) branch at $F\approx 12.66$.
 As $F$ is further decreased, the period doubling both branches leads to chaotic regimes.
 Eventually, for $12.545 \lesssim F \lesssim 12.635$, both solution branches merge and lead to a single chaotic regime with full symmetry, with brief windows containing multi-period solutions.
-In \cref{fig:pp_d,fig:pp_e}, we show a period-5 and a chaotic orbit on the phase plane plot of the beam tip, corresponding to $F\approx 12.621$ and $F\approx 12.605$, respectively.
-For $F\lesssim12.545$, we again observe two different solution branches undergoing period halving bifurcation separately and merging into a single branch for $F\lesssim 12.52$.
-This branch does not continue beyond $F\lesssim 12.41$ (not shown on \cref{fig:bfd}) and the system no longer converges to a dynamic steady state, and the vertical static equilibrium position becomes globally attracting.
+In \cref{fig:pp_d,fig:pp_e}, we show a period-5 and a chaotic orbit on the phase plane of the beam tip, corresponding to $F\approx 12.621$ and $F\approx 12.605$, respectively.
+For $F\lesssim12.545$, we again observe two different solution branches undergoing period halving bifurcations separately and merging into a single branch for $F\lesssim 12.52$.
+This branch abruptly ends at $F \approx 12.41$ as the system no longer converges to a dynamic steady state.
+Instead, the vertical static equilibrium position becomes globally attracting.
 This occurs because it is no longer possible for $| \dot{w}(1,t) |$ to exceed $v_{cr}$, so the kick is never activated.

-We conclude this section by noting that, in contrast with the experimental system, quasiperiodic solutions were not found in our simulations, indicating that the frequencies of all periodic modal responses were always rationally related.
-It is at least conceivable that, for other parameter choices, solutions with incommensurate frequencies may be possible, so that quasiperiodic steady states could be achieved, however, further exploration in this direction was not attempted for this study.